Khweldi Hameidi: Early life and education

+Personal life

 He married his cousin Aisha al-Hamidi in 1970.
 His wife was a history professor and earned a master's degree from the Al-Fateh University in Tripoli.
-They had six daughters and three sons, including Khaled K. El-Hamedi, the President of the International Organization for Peace, Care and Relief.
+They had six daughters and three sons, including Khaled K. El-Hamedi, the president of Libyan NGO, International Organization for Peace, Care and Relief.
 One of his daughters is married to Gaddafi's son Al-Saadi Gaddafi.

 He was an avid collector of arts, including Chinese porcelain and African ebony sculptures.
 He also had a passion for raising animals, such as falconry, Arabian horses, deer, and songbirds.

 Career under Gaddafi

 Hameidi played a leading role in the 1969 Libyan coup d'état that overthrew King Idris and brought Muammar Gaddafi to power.
 Hameidi was specifically tasked with seizing the radio station in Tripoli and arresting the crown prince Hasan as-Senussi.
 After the successful coup, Hameidi was part of the twelve men that formed the Libyan Revolutionary Command Council (RCC).

 In August 1975, Planning Minister Umar Muhayshi, Bashir al-Saghir Hawady, and Awad Ali Hamza, who were all part of the 12-member RCC, led a coup against Gaddafi.
 The coup failed; Muhayshi fled to Tunisia and another RCC member suspected of disloyalty, Abdul-Munim al-Huni, fled to Egypt.
 Hawady and Hamza were arrested.
 The RCC was ultimately reduced to only five members: Gaddafi, Abdessalam Jalloud, Abu-Bakr Yunis Jabr, Mustafa Kharubi, and Hameidi.
 All five were from poor or lower-middle-class background.

 Hameidi served as interior minister, chief of military intelligence, and head of the military courts in the Gaddafi government.
 He was also a member of General Provisional Committee for Defense.